SamHulme1/about_me_/README.md

 ![mock-up-image](/project/images/mock-up-image.jpg)

-# About me
+# About_me_

 About me is a mini project, about me.
-Build using Hubspots base web app on Github.
+Showcasing some of the projects i've previously worked on and am working on.
+It also features some information about who I am and what kind of skills and experiences I have.
+The website was build using Hubspots [base web app](https://github.com/HubSpot/BaseWebApp) on Github and deployed on Heroku.
 The website features bootstrap responsiveness, intergrated Hubspot Web Analytics and animations from the animate on scroll libary.
-The aims for this site were to try out new technologies and to create a userfriendly web app to showcase the projects I've worked on so far.
+The aims for this site were to try out new technologies and to create a user friendly web app to showcase the projects I've worked on so far.

 To veiw a live version of the site [click here](https://sam-hulme-about-me.herokuapp.com/)